Falcon Facts

 * Teachers/courses can require certain attire as part of the curriculum (for example: physical education, culinary) that may include specific dress

-* DoDEA issued athletic uniforms and athletic practice attire outside of the DoDEA school dress code is permitted when worn by participants during athletic practices and sports events
+* DoWEA issued athletic uniforms and athletic practice attire outside of the DoWEA school dress code is permitted when worn by participants during athletic practices and sports events

 School Administrators